oracle-livelabs/pts/upgrade-to-23ai/lab2-autoupgrade/autoupgrade.md

 	      4 CCC01        READ WRITE  NO
 	      5 AAA          READ WRITE  NO
     ```
     For database AAA, we plugged a non-CDB into the DB23AI CDB so this database is displayed as AAA for its CON_NAME (=PDB name).
 The scenario for database CCC was that we would unplug the CCC01 Pluggable database and plug it into the DB23AI CDB.
-In the overview you can see that both database are plugged in and that there are no restrictions.
-Basically, the upgrade was a succes.
+In the overview, you can see that both databases are plugged in and that there are no restrictions.
+Basically, the upgrade was a success.

 2. We can now check the database scenario (BBB) where we upgraded both the CDB and its PDBs to the new version:

     First, exit SQL*Plus:

-    ```
+    ```text
     SQL> <copy>exit</copy>

     Disconnected from Oracle Database 23ai Enterprise Edition Release 23.0.0.0.0 - Production